rishindrasingh/terraform-for-devops/README.md

 terraform refresh      # refresh state file with current status from Cloud Console
 ```
 ### **Import current resources in state file**
-First add a new resource block with attributes
+First add a new resource block with attributes in main.tf file or whichever file you used to create resource
 ```sh
 resource "aws_instance" "my_dummy_instance" {
   ami = "unkown"